 Less VoIP Load will monitor activity in the FreeSWITCH daemons and it will decide to send the server to the less loaded server according to calculations.

 If you wonder how this was written, first I wrote it in Perl.
 But Perl is heavy and slow.
-Each instance was using no less of 16 MB of RAM (and PowerDNS at least need 5 to start).
-After struggling with memory issues and speed I decided to write it all in ANSI C. Memory requirement is now 16 kB and speed is awesome.
-Not to mention that in the code rewriting I have added support for Memcached (if available) to speed up database requests as much as possible without disturbing algorithms and thinking of the software.
+Each instance was using no less than 16 MB of RAM (and PowerDNS at least needs 5 instances to start).
+After struggling with memory issues and speed I decided to rewrite it all in ANSI C. The Memory requirement is now 16 kB and the speed is awesome.
+Not to mention that in the code rewriting, I have added support for Memcached (if available) to speed up database requests as much as possible without disturbing algorithms and thinking of the software.

-This way you be able to deploy FreeSWITCH Clusters with High Availability in an easy way.
+This way you be able to deploy FreeSWITCH/FusionPBX Clusters in Load Balanced mode easily.

 Hope this helps.